National Iranian Oil Company: NIOC: 1951–1979

 In April 1951, the Majlis nationalized the Iranian oil industry by a unanimous vote, and the National Iranian Oil Company (NIOC) was formed, displacing the AIOC.
 The AIOC withdrew its management from Iran and organised an effective worldwide embargo of Iranian oil.
 The British government, which owned the AIOC, contested the nationalization at the International Court of Justice at The Hague, but its complaint was dismissed.

 By the spring of 1953, incoming US President Dwight D. Eisenhower authorised the Central Intelligence Agency (CIA), to organise a coup against the Mossadeq government, the 1953 Iranian coup d'état.
 In August 1953, the coup brought pro-Western general Fazlollah Zahedi to power as the new PM, along with the return to Iran of the Shah Mohammad Reza Pahlavi from his brief exile in Italy.
 The anti-Mossadeq plan was orchestrated by the CIA under the code-name Operation Ajax, and by the British SIS (MI6) as Operation Boot.

 In 1954, the AIOC became British Petroleum.
 The return of the shah had not meant that British Petroleum was able to monopolise Iranian oil as before.
 Under pressure from United States, British Petroleum reluctantly accepted membership in a consortium of companies, founded in October 1954, to bring back Iranian oil to the international market.
 It was incorporated in London as a holding company called Iranian Oil Participants (IOP).
 The founding members of IOP included British Petroleum (40%), Gulf (later Chevron, 8%), Royal Dutch Shell (14%), and Compagnie Française des Pétroles (later Total, 6%).
 The four Aramco partners – Standard Oil of California (SoCal, later Chevron) – Standard Oil of New Jersey (later Exxon, then ExxonMobil) – Standard Oil Co. of New York (later Mobil, then ExxonMobil) – Texaco (later Chevron) – each held an 8% stake in the holding company.

 All IOP members acknowledged that NIOC owned the oil and facilities in Iran, and IOP's role was to operate and manage them on behalf of NIOC.
 To facilitate that, IOP established two operating entities incorporated in the Netherlands, and both were delegated to NIOC.
 Similar to the Saudi-Aramco "50/50" agreement of 1950, the IOP consortium agreed to share profits on a 50–50 basis with Iran, "but not to open its books to Iranian auditors or to allow Iranians onto its board of directors".
 The negotiations leading to the creation of the consortium, during 1954–55, were considered a feat of skillful diplomacy.

 In Iran, IOP continued to operate until the Islamic Revolution in 1979.
 The new regime of Ayatollah Khomeini confiscated all of the company's assets in Iran.
-According to the IOP's Web site: The victory of the Islamic revolution annulled the Consortium Agreement of 1954 and all regulations pertaining to it.
+According to the NIOC: The victory of the Islamic revolution annulled the Consortium Agreement of 1954 and all regulations pertaining to it.
 The revolution led to the withdrawal or expulsion of virtually all foreign employees from the oil industry with the new Iranian government assuming full control of its affairs.